unreal/jenner/README.md

     ---
     title:    'Example Markdown Page'
     date:     2014-01-23 17:02:00 -6
-    template: 'page'
+    template: 'page.html'
     ---

     # This is an example page

 ### Templates

-Templates are just HTML files that use Liquid markup.
-Every item you create is rendered with a template that you specify in the item's header.
+Templates are just HTML or [HAML](http://haml.info/) files that use Liquid markup.
+Every item you create is rendered with a template that you specify in the item's header via the `template` attribute.

+HAML templates can use Liquid, but they don't have to.
+You could simply use the template's context in HAML:

+    %h1= item.title
+    = item.body

+instead of:

+    %h1 {{item.title}}
+    {{item.body}}

 Every item provides the following data at minimum:

     {{item.title}}
     {{item.date}}
-    {{item.template_name}}
+    {{item.template_path}}
     {{item.body}}
     {{item.url}}
+    {{site}}

 Additional pieces of data are available within `{{item.data}}` if they are defined in the item's YAML header.

 You can include other templates with the `{% include %}` tag.

-    {% include 'header' %}
+    {% include 'header.html' %}
     {{item.body}}
-    {% include 'footer' %}
+    {% include 'footer.html' %}

 ### Assets